bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 ```
 Obtain *\<AccountSid\>*, *\<AuthToken\>* and *\<FromNumber\>* from your Twilio account.

-## Subscription
+## Subscription/Unsubscription
-Configs in this section customize behavior of subscription workflow.
+Configs in this section customize behavior of subscription and unsubscription workflow.
 They are all sub-properties of config object *subscription*.
 This object can be defined as service-agnostic static config as well as service-specific dynamic config, which overrides the static one on a service-by-service basis.
 Default static config is defined in file */server/config.json*.
 There is no default dynamic config.

 To customize static config, create the config object *subscription* in file */server/config.local.json*